 Canada’s Bill C-27

-►On June 16, 2022, the Canadian Parliament tabled Bill C-27, An Act to enact the Consumer Privacy Protection Act, the Personal Information and Data Protection Tribunal Act, and the Artificial Intelligence and Data Act, as well as amendments to other Acts.
+►On June 16, 2022, the Canadian government tabled in Parliament Bill C-27, An Act to enact the Consumer Privacy Protection Act, the Personal Information and Data Protection Tribunal Act, and the Artificial Intelligence and Data Act, as well as amendments to other Acts.

 ►Bill C-27 would modernize Canada’s approach to private sector data protection and introduce new rules related to artificial intelligence (“AI”).
 The bill would establish three new statutes: